 The World’s Happiest Man Interview took place because, when I heard about him, I wanted more.
-Not just about him but also the elusive condition — happiness — no one defines in exactly the same way.
+Not just about him but also that elusive condition — happiness — no one defines in exactly the same way.

 Talking Shop with The World’s Happiest Man